utat-ss/HERON-documentation/style-guide/formatting.md

 ```

+## Switch Blocks

+Do not nest switch blocks within each other; only one switch block at a time.
+This is because having nested switch blocks is hard to read and make it easy to forget a `break` statement.

 ## Comments

 Every file should have a comment at the top with a high-level description of the code in the file.
 It should describe what the code does, and list the author(s) of the file.
 If the file contains code to control a particular component, it should give the part number, a link to its datasheet, and a list of important page numbers in the datasheet.
 It should also describe any assumptions or operational modes used.